t41372/Open-LLM-VTuber/README.md

 LLM:

 - Long-term memory is not implemented.
-- The LLM will start talking to itself and generate the *user response* for you after talking for a while (mistral-7B instruction).
-I don't know why.
 - You cannot load *base models*, you can only load instruction fine-tuned models.
 Technically you can load base models, but the LLM will not answer you properly.

 Live2D